 Loved Ones Can Help Lower Your Blood Pressure

-Think about the last time you hugged a loved one.
-We know the comfort of being with family and friends greatly impacts your mind and spirit, but what’s less obvious is the influence on your physical wellness.
+Think about the last time you snuggled with a loved one, all warm and cozy.
+We know the comfort of being with a loved one greatly impacts your mind and spirit, but what’s less obvious is the positive influence on your physical wellness.

-To better understand the connection between relationships and heart health, researchers measured the blood pressures of people during different social interactions.
-They found that blood pressure tends to decrease significantly when spending quality time with loved ones.
+To better understand the connection between relationships and heart health, researchers measured blood pressures of people during different social interactions.
+They found that blood pressure tends to decrease significantly when spending quality time with friends or family.
 The cause of this healthy (and surprising) benefit is a simple one — emotional support.

 When a Racing Heart Is Good for You

-The happy boost when your partner walks in after a day at work, the exciting spark when you first connect with someone new: that little spike of electrical activity in our hearts is actually good for us.
-Your brain releases hormones like dopamine, adrenaline and norepinephrine, which helps your heart beat faster and stronger.
+That jolt of electricity when someone’s partner walks in after a day at work.
+The pitter patter of someone’s heart when they unexpectedly run into a new crush.
+That little spike of electrical activity in our hearts is actually good for us .
+Your brain releases good hormones like dopamine, adrenaline and norepinephrine, which helps your heart beat faster and stronger.

 Laugh It Up